mirmilad/architecture-components-samples/PagingWithNetworkSample/README.md

 before/after links)

 [PageKeyedSubredditDataSource][7]: The data source that uses the `after` and `before` fields in the API request response.
-It extends from the `PageKeyedDataSource` class in the Paging Library.
+It extends from the `CoroutinePageKeyedDataSource` class in the Paging-Coroutine Library.

 ### Libraries